juanuys/juanuys.github.io/_posts/2021-01-28-skills-audit.md

 ---
-layout: postcrj
+layout: post
 title: "Skills audit"
 description: "Skills audit"
 tags: ma falmouth crj ma-game-development week1
 category: blog
 # disqus_comments: true
-thumb: /assets/masters/crj/thumb.png
+# thumb: /assets/masters/crj/thumb.png
-week: 1
-module: game development
 ---

 This is week 1 of the module "game development".
-This week's challenge activity is a skills audit, and the spark forum prompts us to think about the roles within game development.
+This week's challenge activity is a skills audit, and the spark forum prompts us to think about the roles within game development, which I [reflect on in a separate post]({% post_url 2021-01-28-skills-audit-reflection %}).

 # Skills audit

+## Questionnaire

 The first 13 skills were provided, but then I also add my own skills which I think I need to learn.